ai03-2725/receptionist-discord-roles-bot/docs/Setup.md

 1. The bot should create a `Receptionist` role within your guild.
    Move this higher than any role it should be able to assign/remove.
+1. Give the `Receptionist` role permissions to read/write to all channels.
 1. While the invite URL should have assigned the bot the correct permissions, please make sure the following permissions are enabled for the `Receptionist` role:
   1. `Manage roles`: To be able to assign/remove roles.
   1. `Send Messages and Create Posts`: To be able to send role assignment messages with buttons.